PiyushGupta-Analyst/HR-Analytics-Dashboard-Tableau/README.md

 👉 https://public.tableau.com/app/profile/piyush.gupta7807/viz/HRDataProject_17544751973750/HRAnalyticsDashboard

 ## 📁 Dataset
-The dataset used in this project contains anonymized HR employee data and is intended for learning and portfolio purposes only.
+The dataset used for this project is available in the repository as `HR Data.xlsx`.

 ## 📌 Key Learnings
 - Hands-on experience with Tableau dashboard design